MParchan/Millionaires/README.md

-# Who wants to be a Millionaire
+# Who wants to be a Millionaire?
+#### Web application based on the rules of a well-known game show "Who wants to be a Millionaire?"

 ## Configuration
 #### Set the appropriate ConnectionString in appsettings.json.